ashwanikumar04/rasa-chatbot/data/nlu.md

 - nevermind
 - not now
 - no, I do not want the email now
+- not this time
+- Not this time

 ## intent:restaurant_search
 - i'm looking for a place to eat